• Skip to main content

 This wasn’t money I ever missed.

-It never felt it was mine.
+It never felt like it was mine.
 When I had staff jobs, I’d arrange for the 5% to come out of my account every month, on the day my wages were paid in.

 When I was freelance, 25% of every cheque I banked went straight into a savings account for taxes and accountant’s fees, another 5% into investments.